preguicin/yt-download/README.md

 You can find many sources on how to setup them and download them.

 ## How this code works
-It is simply get the playlist link and parse through all videos playlist and run a command so it downloads them
+It is simply get the playlist link and parse through all videos playlist and run a command so it downloads them through yt-dlp an converts to an audio file with ffmpeg